home-anthill/docs/hetzner-install.md

 helm install -f values.yaml -f ../../private-config/custom-values.yaml  home-anthill .
 ```

 5. Check kubernetes services!
-You should see 2 LoadBalancers with the right Floating IPs assigned.
+You should see 2 LoadBalancers with the right Floating IPs assigned as External-IPs.
    After some time, you'll be able to navigate to the website via HTTPS and to the Mosquitto server via MQTTS connection.
    ESP32 device should already be working using secure connections.
    If you have problems with certificates, you should check if certbot is started getting SSL certificates from Let's Encrypt.